Raid on Lunenburg, Nova Scotia (1782): Raid on Lunenburg

 During the early morning of July 1, 1782, five American privateers that had left Boston under the command of Captain Noah Stoddard began to raid Lunenburg.
-Captain Stoddard's ship was the schooner Scammel, which had sixteen guns and sixty men.MacMechan, p.
-59 Stoddard organized both a land and sea assault of the town.
+Captain Stoddard's ship was the schooner Scammel, which had sixteen guns and sixty men.
+Stoddard organized both a land and sea assault of the town.
 The vessels first landed at Red Head (present-day Blue Rocks), two miles outside of the town.
-From there, George Wait Babcock led 90 soldiers overland toward the town.Massachusetts Historical Society Collections The vessels then moved toward a frontal assault on the town.
+From there, George Wait Babcock led 90 soldiers overland toward the town.
+The vessels then moved toward a frontal assault on the town.

 The Lunenburg militia of 20 men was led by Colonel John Creighton and Major D.C.
 Jessen.
 Colonel Creighton and five other militia men occupied the eastern blockhouse and began firing at the approaching land assault.
 Several of Captain Stoddard’s privateers were wounded.
 The landed fleet of privateers then rounded East Point.
 The vessels landed and quickly took control of the western blockhouse and established themselves at Blockhouse Hill (see image above).
 Colonel Creighton and others in the blockhouse were cannonaded into silence and the blockhouse burned.
 Colonel Creighton surrendered and was taken prisoner along with two other men aboard Captain Stoddard’s vessel Scammel.

 Resistance was also offered by Major D.C.
 Jessen.
 He was initially held up in his home, which the privateers fired full of bullets.
 He escaped and his house was looted.
 Major Jessen assembled with a militia behind the hill overlooking the town.
 A militia from LaHave under the command of Major Joseph Pernette also advanced toward Lunenburg to join Major Jessen.
 Captain Stoddard sent a message to Jessen and Pernette informing them that if they advanced on the town, all the homes would be burned.
 To ensure his threat was not idle, Captain Stoddard burned down Creighton's home.